Collins-Ruto/parking-reservation-ICP/README.md

 ## Overview

 This smart contract implements a parking reservation system using the typescript on azle for internet Computer.
-The system allows for the initialization of an owner, addition of parking slots, allocation of parking spaces to clients, vallet delivery, and various operations on parking slots.
+The system allows for the initialization of an owner, addition of parking slots, allocation of parking spaces to clients, valet delivery, and various operations on parking slots.

 ## Prerequisites